openedx/studio-frontend/README.md

 Currently, the process for releasing a new version of our package is as follows:

-1. Make your changes in a PR and get them into master, as usual.
-Do not bump the version in package.json!
+1. Make your changes in a pull request.
+Bump the version in package.json according to [semver](https://semver.org/) as part of the pull request.
+2. Merge your pull request.
+3. Publish a [GitHub release](https://github.com/edx/studio-frontend/releases).
+Make sure to prefix the version number with `v`, as in `v2.3.4`.
-2. After merging your changes, `git checkout master && git pull`.
+3. `git checkout master` and `git pull`.
 Ensure your current directory is cleaned, with no outstanding commits or files.
+As an extra precaution, you can `rm -rf node node_modules` and `npm install` prior to publishing.
-3. Be a member of the correct edX and npm orgs, and be logged in.
+4. Be a member of the correct edX and npm orgs, and be logged in.
 All of @edx/educator-dahlia should be set up, and others shouldn't need to be publishing this package.
-4. `make publish`.
-This will:
-  - verify that you're on a clean master branch
-  - bump the version in package.json, as a commit on your local master branch
-    - note that this will be a patch version bump by default; for other release types modify the `npm version patch` sub-command under the `publish` make target.
-  - tag that commit as a Github release tag
-  - `git checkout` to a new branch
-  - run our publish script to build everything and send it up to npm, and
-  - push all git changes up to the remote.
-5. Go view your newly created PR, and merge it.
-Also consider modifying the release tag with more descriptive release notes.
-6. If needed, send an email to release-notifications@edx.org.
-Summarize your change and link to:
-    - the github release
-    - the npm package
+5. Run `npm publish`.